Create Live Scripts in the Live Editor

 Place your cursor at the top of the live script, and in the Live Editor tab, click Text .
 A new text line appears above the code.

 Click the Select Style button and select

 With your cursor still in the line, click the Align Center button to center the text.

 Press Enter to move to the next line.

 Type the text

-To adjust the displayed font size in the Live Editor, use the Ctrl + Plus (+) and Ctrl + Minus (-) keyboard shortcuts or the Ctrl + Mouse Scroll keyboard shortcut.
+To adjust the displayed font size in the Live Editor by zooming in and out, use the Ctrl+Plus (+) and Ctrl+Minus (-) keyboard shortcuts or the Ctrl+Mouse Scroll keyboard shortcut.
 On macOS systems, use the Command key instead of the Ctrl key.

-The change in the displayed font size is not honored when exporting the live script to PDF, Microsoft® Word, HTML, or LaTeX.
+The change in the displayed font size is not honored when exporting the live script to PDF, Microsoft® Word, HTML, LaTeX, Markdown, or Jupyter® notebooks.